 In which respect is this project different from previous CO2 capture and storage initiatives?

 The point of departure for the Rotterdam CCUS project Porthos is a public collector pipeline for CO2: a robust basis infrastructure, in other words.
 Companies that want to dispose of their CO2 can connect to this network.
 Today, but also years from now.
 This open basic infrastructure concept yields substantial cost advantages compared to independent, single-user projects.
 A share of the captured CO2 will be used by local greenhouses, while the main share will be transported via a pipeline to an empty gas field some 25 km off the Dutch coast, in the North Sea.
-Here, the CO2 will be pumped down to depleted gas reservoirs deep under the seabed that are surrounded by impermeable sandstone.
+Here, the CO2 will be pumped down to depleted gas reservoirs deep under the seabed that are surrounded by impermeable layers.
 In contrast with the ROAD project, Porthos focuses on industrial activities that have few sustainable alternatives to turn to at this point in time – oil refining and chemical production, for example.
 By storing CO2 in the North Sea seabed, we expect to alleviate the immediate concerns for the built-up environment.

 Which gas field will the CO2 be stored in?
 And who owns this field?